muhdnabil/Portfolio/wp-content/plugins/essential-addons-for-elementor-lite/readme.txt

 [EA Woo Product Carousel](https://essential-addons.com/docs/woo-product-carousel/): Display your store’s products interactively with this Elementor WooCommerce widget and implement various styling options and ready-made layouts to create an interactive product showcase on your WordPress website.

 [EA Woo Product Gallery](https://essential-addons.com/docs/woo-product-gallery/): Captivate visitors and drive immediate purchases on your WooCommerce store using the Product Gallery element from Essential Addons.
 Explore incredible ready layouts, abundant customization choices, and more.

+[EA Woo Product Price](https://essential-addons.com/docs/ea-woo-product-price/): Highlight the price of your WooCommerce product Price and style it using custom colors and typography.

+[EA Woo Product Rating](https://essential-addons.com/docs/ea-woo-product-rating/): Display WooCommerce product rating to help customers make informed purchasing decisions and increase credibility.

+[EA Woo Product Images](https://essential-addons.com/docs/ea-woo-product-images/): Showcase eye-catching WooCommerce product images with advanced customization and effects.

+[EA Woo Add to Cart](https://essential-addons.com/docs/ea-woo-add-to-cart/): Simplify the shopping experience by displaying an easy-to-access ‘Add to Cart’ button for all your WooCommerce products.

 [EA Woo Product Slider (PRO)](https://essential-addons.com/docs/woo-product-slider/): Present your WooCommerce products in a stunning slider format with this advanced Elementor addon.
 You can also easily customize the entire slider appearance with fantastic pre-designed layouts, effects, and other advanced options.